1960 AFC Asian Cup

 The 1960 AFC Asian Cup was the 2nd edition of the men's AFC Asian Cup, a quadrennial international football tournament organised by the Asian Football Confederation (AFC).
 The finals were hosted by South Korea from 14 October to 23 October 1960.
 The final tournament was organised on a round robin basis, and host country South Korea won with a perfect record of three wins.

+As in the 1st edition of the competition, the tournament kept the unusual arrangement of 80 minutes games.